Solar 101, Part 3 – Owning Solar

 Battery storage

 There are a lot of reasons to buy a battery.
-If your main goal is to save money, any honest solar installer will give you the same advice: When retrofitting a battery to an existing solar system, they’re not yet at a price point where the raw economics stack up for most people.
+If your main goal is to save money, any honest solar installer will give you the same advice: When retrofitting a battery to an existing solar system, they’re not yet at a price point where the raw economics stack up for the typical household.
 But if your evening electricity consumption is above average, they can be worthwhile.
 Especially in WA, SA, and NSW.

-One thing that can help batteries pay is if you qualify for a battery rebate currently available in NT or the one which should be available in NSW in November.
+One thing that can help batteries pay is if you qualify for a battery rebate, which are currently available in NT and NSW.
 But even in these cases, you’ll still need to carefully check if a battery is worthwhile.

 If you are ever faced with the choice between being able to pay for a large solar system or a smaller one with a battery, always choose the larger solar system.
 You can always retrofit a battery in the future when they are likely to be cheaper, but if you have a small solar system it reduces the benefit you get from a battery.